Skip to main content

 What I'd Do Differently

 Chunk size tuning matters more than embedding dimensions.
-I spent significant time optimizing vector dimensions but comparatively little on chunk boundaries.
+I optimized vector dimensions hard and chunk boundaries barely at all.
 The Wikipedia paragraph-based chunking works, but variable-length chunks create inconsistent retrieval quality.
 Fixed-size chunks with overlap would likely improve results.

 Vercel AI SDK's tool calling is excellent.
 The tool() abstraction with Zod schemas for parameters made adding new capabilities (web search, journal write, bottle verification) trivial.
 I'd adopt it earlier in future projects.